 Capture One is also particularly known for two features, its advanced color control tool which can help you get the best color from your photos, and the tethered capture tool which is popular with studio photographers.

-In addition, if you’re looking to an alternative to Lightroom in order to save money, then Capture One is likely not going to be the product for you.
+If you’re looking to an alternative to Lightroom in order to save money, then Capture One is likely not going to be the product for you.
 Whilst it is available for a one-off purchase, it is definitely the most expensive photo editing tool in our list.

 Of course, in the long run purchasing Capture One with the one-off purchase option can save you money over a subscription, but this would take a number of years before you started saving.
 Usually by this point manufacturers will start to tempt you with a newer version which will carry an upgrade fee, and if you choose to upgrade this will negate any saving.